surtarso/vpx-gui-tools/README.md

 6. **Select a table and press play!**

    #### Obs:
    - The **INI Editor** will open `~/vpinball/VPinballX.ini` by default if no table is selected.
    - Selecting a table and pressing the **INI Editor** button will attempt to open the table ini file if it exists or ask to create one.
    - You can always manually search for the .ini you want to open.
+   - The **Extract VBS** will extract by default if no script is found and open the script with your preferred editor.
+   - The **Open Folder** button will open the selected table' dir or root dir if no table selected.
+   - To clear the **Search term** just press the button again.

 ## **Standalone INI Editor**
 You can run the INI Editor separately without the launcher with: